robertoverdecchia/code-comment-filter/README.md

 Output
 ----------------
-The output of the script is contained in the file `output_parsing.tsv`, containing the source code comments matching the patterns.
+The output of the script is stored in the file `output_parsing.tsv`, which contains the source code comments matching the patterns.
 The three columns of the output file are:
- * File name: Souce code file in which the matched comment appears
+ * File name: Location of the souce code file in which the matched comment appears
- * Comment: Comment containing one or more of the predefined pattern
- * Keyword: Pattern keyword(s) contained in the comment
+ * Keyword: Pattern keyword(s) contained in the matched comment
+ * Comment: Content of the matched source code comment

 Notes
 ----------------
- * The repository to be analyzed is currently hardcoded in the script.
+ * The got repository to be analyzed is currently hardcoded in the script.
 Change the variable `git_repository_url` to utilize a different repository.
  * The language of the repository has to be specified in the MIME type variable `MIME`.
 For the mapping of languages to MIME types refer to the documentation of the [comment_parser](https://pypi.python.org/pypi/comment_parser/1.0.3) package.
+ * Extensions types of the files to be considered during the parsing have to be specified in the extension variable `extensions`

 * Currently supported languages:
   * C